The Unhealthy Coping Mechanisms of Every Myers-Briggs® Personality Type

 ESTJ Unhealthy Coping Mechanisms

 On the flip side, healthy ESTJs are a lot more relaxed and self-aware.
-They’re open to hearing different opinions and don’t feel the need to be right all the time.
+They’re open to hearing different opinions and don’t feel the need to prove they are “right” all the time.
 Instead of worrying about looking like they know everything, they embrace the idea that there’s always something new to learn.
 They’re also less interested in pointing out every little flaw they see in others, focusing more on what really matters.
 They enjoy spending time with people who have diverse perspectives, which helps them develop their intuition and feeling functions.
 This makes them more adaptable, innovative, and empathetic.

 Unhealthy ESTJs: